bharatagsrwal/fdcportfolio/README.md

 I am a budding data engineer

 ## Projects
-- Myportfolio is my first
+- Myportfolio is my first project.
+Contribute and push to github
-- looking forward to more

 ## Skills
 - SQL